12 January 2016, Hurghada, Egypt January 14, 2016

 Fourth, the response time of the Egyptian police was excellent.
 They managed to arrive at the hotel within about three minutes and thirty seconds of the initiation of the attack.
 It is not clear if hotel security and staff alerted them, or if there were officers nearby, and they simply responded to the chaos.
 For certain, however, the Egyptian police decisively stopped the attack.
 If hotel security had been armed, and there is no indication that they were, then the attack could have been stopped even sooner.

-Fifth, while the hotel properly corrected press stories saying that the attack was much more damaging than it actually was, it also made efforts to downplay the bloody nature of the onslaught and its ISIS linkages.
+Fifth, while the hotel properly corrected sensational press stories saying that the attack was much more damaging than it actually was, the hotel also made efforts to downplay the bloody nature of the onslaught and its ISIS linkages.
 The fact that the terrorists were waving an ISIS flag says they were indeed part of this group.
 How so?

-Since there have been so many Islamist jihadist attacks in Egypt in the past 12 months, however – many of them carried out by ISIS – no hotel or government official wants to advertise the fact that the country is facing an irregular war (a terror campaign,) which will weaken Egypt’s tourism sector.
+Since there have been so many Islamist jihadist attacks in Egypt in the past 12 months – many of them carried out by ISIS – no hotel or government official wants to advertise the fact that the country is facing an irregular war, part of which involves a terror campaign, which will weaken Egypt’s tourism sector.
 (Actually, this war started in fall 2013 before ISIS became a prominent threat there.)

 Tourism contributes $5-7 billion a year to Egypt’s economy, but terror attacks in 2015 caused tourism to drop by 38%.
 Admitting that ISIS had a hand in the attack on the Bella Vista will further erode tourism confidence in Egypt.
 It is the truth however, and the truth, if acted on, can save lives.